INN/docs/manifesto/readme.md

 ### Diversity
 As we hire and grow, we want our team to represent the diverse population we work with.
 This means a diversity of ideas, perspectives, genders, race, orientations, socioeconomic class, and more.

-- We will hire well-rounded people who have full lives outside of work
+- We will hire well-rounded people who live full lives outside of work
-- When hiring, we will post jobs publicly and leave them open long enough to recruit a more diverse pool of candidates (see also: [guidelines for job postings](/staffing/job-descriptions/readme.md))
+- When hiring, we will post jobs publicly and leave them open long enough to recruit a diverse pool of candidates (see also: [guidelines for job postings](/staffing/job-descriptions/readme.md))
 - We'll proactively reach out to people in less-represented communities
 - We'll be committed to gender parity in staffing and salaries
 - We'll talk about it publicly and hold ourselves and others accountable for making things better